 This year, I also said “Why not?” to an invitation to climb the 1,776-step CN Tower.
 Never mind that I do not run or do anything more athletic than walk.
 I trained, sort of, by going up and down the 10 steps to our basement.
 The climb was fine, and my CommsCrusaders team raised $2,255 for the World Wildlife Fund.
 I also learned that we are all capable of much more than we may think.

 I said “Why not?” to the 5K Push For Your Tush walk with a friend, raising $1,250 for colon cancer research and support.
 Not that 5K is a huge amount; I’ve walked it before, and it wasn’t a timed event.
 Still, it’s a bit uncomfortable asking people for money, or at least it was.
-Be prepared that I will be asking for more when I do it again in 2015!
+Be prepared that I will be asking for more when I do it again!

 Now that “what to do with the dog” is not longer an issue (sigh), there may be fewer obstacles to going somewhere or doing something.
 I still plan to take the “Why not?” approach to life.
 Who’s with me?